cloudwatt/applications/application-mycloudmanager/README-EN.md

-git# Innovation Beta: MyCloudManager #
+# Innovation Beta: MyCloudManager #

 This first version of MyCloudManager (Beta) is a different stack of everything the team was able to share with you so far.
 It aims to bring you a set of tools to **unify, harmonize and monitor your tenant**.
 In fact it contains a lot of different applications that aims to help you manage day by day your instances :